How would you feel if you found out that coffee is much more than just a warm, energizing, and delicious beverage?

 Not all coffee is created equal—especially when it comes to your health.

-If you’re looking to maximize the health benefits of a drink that you consume every day, multiple times a day, then be sure to choose organic, whole bean coffee that is toxin-free.
+If you’re looking to maximize the health benefits of a drink that you consume every day, multiple times a day, then be sure to choose an organic coffee that is tested for toxins.

 5. Avoid Turning Good Coffee Bad